Lab-ANT/6Graph/readme.md

 # 6Graph

-This a tool for IPv6 address pattern mining by learning the distribution of known active addresses.
+This is a tool for IPv6 address pattern mining by learning the distribution of known active addresses.
 Its idea is introduced in the paper "6Graph: A Graph-Theoretic Approach to Address Pattern Mining for Internet-wide IPv6 Scanning".

 ## How to run ?